+BP

+When all food was supplied to adults with BP 120-159/80-95 mm Hg and both body weight and sodium intake were kept stable, the DASH dietary pattern, compared with a typical American diet of the 1990s, lowered BP by 5-6/3 mm Hg.
+Strength of Evidence: High

+Lipids

-Blood Pressure ES3. • When all food was supplied to adults with BP 120-159/80-95 mm Hg and both body weight and sodium intake were kept stable, the DASH dietary pattern, when compared to a typical American diet of the 1990s, lowered BP by 5-6/3 mm Hg.
-Strength of Evidence: High Lipids ES4. • When food was supplied to adults with a total cholesterol level <260 mg/dL, LDL-C <160 mg/dL, and body weight was kept stable, the DASH dietary pattern, when compared to a typical American diet of the 1990s, lowered LDL-C by 11 mg/dL, lowered HDL-C by 4 mg/dL, and had no effect on TG.
-Strength of Evidence: High DASH DIETARY PATTERN SUBPOPULATIONS Subpopulations and BP ES5. • When all food was supplied to adults with BP 120-159/80-95 mm Hg and body weight was kept stable, the DASH dietary pattern, when compared with the typical American diet of the 1990s, lowered BP in women and men; African-American and nonAfrican American adults; older and younger adults; and hypertensive and nonhypertensive adults.
-Strength of Evidence: High Subpopulations and Lipids ES6. • When all food was supplied to adults with a total cholesterol level <260 mg/dL, LDL-C <160 mg/dL, and body weight was kept stable, the DASH dietary pattern, as compared to a typical American diet of the 1990s, lowered LDL-C similarly in subgroups: African American and nonAfrican American, and hypertensive and nonhypertensive.
-Strength of Evidence: Low ES7.
-Page 16
+When food was supplied to adults with a total cholesterol level <260 mg/dL and LDL-C level <160 mg/dL and body weight was kept stable, the DASH dietary pattern, compared with a typical American diet of the 1990s, lowered LDL-C by 11 mg/dL, lowered HDL-C by 4 mg/dL, and had no effect on triglycerides.
+Strength of Evidence: High

+DASH DIETARY PATTERN SUBPOPULATIONS

+Subpopulations and BP

+When all food was supplied to adults with BP 120-159/80-95 mm Hg and body weight was kept stable, the DASH dietary pattern, compared with the typical American diet of the 1990s, lowered BP in women and men, African-American and non-African-American adults, older and younger adults, and hypertensive and nonhypertensive adults.

+Strength of Evidence: High

+Subpopulations and Lipids

+When all food was supplied to adults with a total cholesterol level <260 mg/dL and LDL-C level <160 mg/dL and body weight was kept stable, the DASH dietary pattern, compared with a typical American diet of the 1990s, lowered LDL-C similarly in subgroups: African-American and non-African-American adults and hypertensive and nonhypertensive adults.

-When all food was supplied to adults with a total cholesterol level <260 mg/dL, LDL-C <160 mg/dL, and body weight was kept stable, the DASH dietary pattern, as compared to a typical American diet of the 1990s, lowered HDL-C similarly in subgroups: African American and nonAfrican American; hypertensive and nonhypertensive; and men and women.
+• When all food was supplied to adults with a total cholesterol level <260 mg/dL and LDL-C level <160 mg/dL and body weight was kept stable, the DASH dietary pattern, compared with a typical American diet of the 1990s, lowered HDL-C similarly in subgroups: African-American and non-African-American adults, hypertensive and nonhypertensive adults, and men and women.

-BP indicates blood pressure; DASH, Dietary Approaches to Stop Hypertension; ES, evidence statement; HDL-C, high-density lipoprotein cholesterol; LDL-C, low-density lipoprotein cholesterol; and TG, triglycerides.
+BP indicates blood pressure; DASH, Dietary Approaches to Stop Hypertension; ES, evidence statement; HDL-C, high-density lipoprotein cholesterol.